ioviic/articles_content/base_setup_react_webpack_babel.md

 At some point we faced a situation when you need some build/packeging tools around your React project.

 I hope this article will help you into setting basic project structure and build configuration.
 Enough, let's start our base setup for React(Webpack, Babel, Hot Reloading) project.

+## Table of Contents

+- Project Setup
+- Webpack Setup
+  - Hot Reloading
+- Babel Setup
+- React Setup

+## Project Setup

+Let's start with the begining, you'll need some development env. setup to start.
+So, make sure you have an editor and terminal on your computer, also check if you have an installed version of [node and npm](https://nodejs.org/en/).

+In this chapter we will focus on setting up the project.

+## Webpack Setup
+### Hot Reloading
+## Babel Setup
+## React Setup